tru3-f8/disneyplus-clone/README.md

 # About
 The Disney+ clone is built with React.js, CSS Stock (styled) Components, and Firebase.
-It uses Redux for state management.
+It uses Redux for managing the state between the different components in the application along with the use of useState and useEffect.

 ## Dependencies
 - react-router-dom
+- react useState and useEffect
 - react-slick
 - react-redux
 - slick-carousel